Jordon Garrick: Oldham Athletic

 In October 2024, following a successful trial period, Garrick joined National League side Oldham Athletic on a non-contract basis.

 Return to Forest Green Rovers

 On 20 December 2024, Garrick returned to National League side Forest Green Rovers on a short-term deal.
 Garrick departed the club upon the expiration of his contract at the end of the 2024–25 season.

 St Patrick's Athletic

 On 6 August 2025, he signed for League of Ireland Premier Division club St Patrick's Athletic until the end of their season in November.
 He made his debut for the club on 10 August 2025, replacing Simon Power from the bench in the 72nd minute of a 3–0 win over Sligo Rovers at Richmond Park.
 On 14 September 2025, Garrick scored his first goal for the club, coming off the bench to score his side's third goal in a 3–1 win at home to Galway United in the FAI Cup Quarter Final.
+He was released at the end of his contract in November 2025, having scored 1 goal in 12 appearances for the club in all competitions.

+Merthyr Town

+On 2 February 2026, Garrick signed for National League North side Merthyr Town.
+He scored 2 goals in 12 appearances by the end of the 2025–26 season for his new club, as they missed out on the playoffs on the final day of the season.